Illinois Secure Choice is now My Illinois Savings

 Illinois Secure Choice is just one of many state-sponsored retirement programs popping up throughout the US.
 For example, Virginia, Colorado, Connecticut, and New Jersey all have state plans, while others such as Hawaii and Minnesota are inching closer to introducing theirs.

-Let’s find out the ins and outs of Illinois Secure Choice and what the requirements are.
+Let’s find out the ins and outs of how this program works and what the requirements are.

-Explaining what the Illinois Secure Choice retirement savings program is
+Explaining what the My Illinois Savings retirement savings program is

-In a nutshell, Illinois Secure Choice is a state-sponsored retirement savings plan that automatically contributes a portion of an employee’s wages into an individual retirement account (IRA).
+In a nutshell, My Illinois Savings is a state-sponsored retirement savings plan that automatically contributes a portion of an employee’s wages into an individual retirement account (IRA).

 Since November 2022, the state of Illinois requires employers that have been in operation for at least two years with five or more employees to offer their staffers access to a qualified retirement plan.
 As an employer you can decide between:

-- Signing up for Illinois Secure Choice, or
+- Signing up for My Illinois Savings, or

 - Offering a qualified plan through a provider on the open market